As you faithful readers recall, we annually present a handful of our favorite Bulwer-Lytton Fiction Contest winners.

 For you new readers, the Bulwer-Lytton Contest is named after novelist Edward George Earl Bulwer-Lytton who wrote many famous novels including “Paul Gifford” which started with the immortal words, “It was a dark and stormy night.”
 Supposedly that’s often-parodied bad writing (although it is better than anything I ever do).

-Jim Porter is an attorney with Porter Simon licensed in California and Nevada, with offices in Truckee and Tahoe City, California, and Reno, Nevada.
-Jim’s practice areas include: real estate, development, construction, business, HOA’s, contracts, personal injury, accidents, mediation and other transactional matters.
-He may be reached at email@example.com or www.portersimon.com.
+Jim Porter is a retired attorney from Porter Simon licensed in California.
+Porter Simon has offices in Truckee California and Reno, Nevada.
+These are Jim’s personal opinions.
+Jim’s practice areas included: real estate, development, construction, business, HOA’s, contracts, personal injury, accidents, mediation and other transactional matters.
+He may be reached at firstname.lastname@example.org.